 - Excerpt – an example sentence, intended to be representative of the page’s text

-If you open the Inspector, you can see specific hard-to-read sentences which you may consider re-writing.
+If you open the Inspector, you can see specific hard-to-read sentences that you may consider re-writing.